 You Can't Kill Rock N' Roll

 I mentioned a few great glam metal guitar players here, but there were legions of them.
-Bands like Ratt, Warrant and Skid Row featured dual guitar attacks, and collectively put out some outstanding music.
+Bands like Ratt, Warrant and Skid Row featured dual guitar attacks and collectively put out some outstanding music.
 Zakk Wylde was a young up-and-comer with Ozzy back in the late ‘80s, who went on to become one of the greatest metal guitarists of all time.
 Def Leppard, a band deeply associated with ‘80s hard rock, had Steve Clark and Phil Collen, two vastly unappreciated talents even today.

 With so many amazing guitar players around, what happened?
 Why did the music die?
-With the rise of grunge most of these bands found themselves on the outs with the general public, and the record industry.
+With the rise of grunge, most of these bands found themselves on the outs with the general public and the record industry.
 The careers of dozens of great musicians were suddenly derailed because public perception had shifted so radically in just a few short years.

 Maybe the record industry and music writers threw these bands under the bus, or maybe the public binged on glam rock to the point where they just couldn’t stand it anymore.
 In any event, there was a massive and undeserved backlash against all things melodic that lasted nearly a decade.
-Unfortunately, in the end the public focused more on the hair than the music.
+Unfortunately, in the end, the public focused more on the hair than the music.

 But there is a silver lining to this story, and it is this: Regardless of the events over the past twenty years, today these bands are neither gone nor forgotten.
 Ozzy told us you can't kill rock n' roll, and apparently he was right.
 Most of the guitar players and bands mentioned here are still around, still touring, and in many cases even putting out new music.
-There has been a real resurgence of '80s hard rock in recent years, and its awesome to see some of these musicians back again.
+There has been a real resurgence of '80s hard rock in recent years, and it is awesome to see some of these musicians back again.
 Go check them out, not only their classic recordings but what they are doing today!

 Labels don’t matter, and it seems ridiculous to sum up a generation of amazing talent based on the way they wore their hair.
-As a guitar player it is worth your while to seek out inspiration wherever you can find it.
+As a guitar player, it is worth your while to seek out inspiration wherever you can find it.
 What a shame it would be to dismiss an entire genre simply because of illogical social trends and whims of the ignorant masses.

-In the end it’s all metal, and all about the guitar.
+In the end, it’s all metal and all about the guitar.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.